ric2b/Vivaldi-browser/chromium/android_webview/docs/aosp-system-integration.md

 Trichrome is only compatible with Android Q and later.

-Trichrome is composed of three APKs:
+Trichrome is composed of three APK/AABs:

 1. TrichromeWebView contains WebView-specific code and data, and provides Android apps with the WebView implementation.